 All About Maryland Inmate Records

-Any offender booked, detained, or incarcerated in any of the above correctional facilities has an inmate record created, managed, and stored by the offices of the DPSCS.
-Inmate records contain details such as
+All offenders booked, detained, or incarcerated in Maryland correctional facilities has an inmate record created, managed, and stored by the offices of the DPSCS.
+Inmate records contain details such as:

 In compliance with the PIA, inmate records have been made available to the public.
 Requesters can obtain these records from traditional government agencies or third-party websites and organizations.

-How to Find Jail Inmates and Recent Arrest Records in Maryland?
+How To Find Jail Inmates & Recent Arrest Records in Maryland

 The requester needs to fill out the subject’s first and last name.
 If the name is shared, the requester can add personal information such as physical description (hair and eye color), date of incarceration, etc. The locator also provides the inmate’s mugshot and other additional information to help with verification.